SammyK/LaravelFacebookSdk/README.md

     $facebook_user = $response->getGraphUser();

     // Create the user if it does not exist or update the existing entry.
-    // This will only work if you've added the FacebookableTrait to your User model.
+    // This will only work if you've added the SyncableGraphNodeTrait to your User model.
     $user = App\User::createOrUpdateGraphNode($facebook_user);

     // Log the user into Laravel